The Refactor of My Games App

 Foundation Versus Feature Parity

-The archived repo had more breadth in some areas.
-It had more experiments baked into the old structure.
+The archived repo actually had more breadth in some areas, with more experiments baked into the old structure.
+The refactor is more selective and focuses on foundation.

-The refactor is more selective.
-It focuses on foundation.
-The new version is stronger as a platform, even before every old idea moves over one-to-one.
+The new build is stronger as a platform, even before every old idea moves over one-to-one, and I think that trade is worth it.

 Old Vs New